Code-Institute-Submissions/danthestar-MS3-cookbook_SepResub/README.md

 #### **New Taks page**
 *  page where you can add new task: pick category, add task name, add task description, pick date of task and marks it as important!
 #### **Manage Categories page**
-*  page where you can add new category for your task page
+*  page where you can add new category for your task page (only as Admin = in most cases that's Mom)
 #### **Log Out/Log In page**
-*  page for logging out and in on MMM
+*  page for logging out and in on MMM using MongoDB databases to store information and user login/profile.

 ### **Features Left to Implement**
 ---

-  * add more info to profile page
+  * add more info to each profile page (photo and some additional "numbers" like axe, gender, date of birth, etc )
   * make it more apealing to generale taste - visualy speaking
   * adding gps navigation/location for each user
 ---